gfamentor/guess-the-word-game/README.md

 You will learn more about variables in the next section.

+Tip: If you want to play with someone else, you can use `Console.Clear()` to clear the terminal so the other player won't be able to see the word you entered.

 #### Variables
 Variables store information that we want to reference and manipulate in our code.
 They allow us to save important information in 1 place that we can refer to in other parts of our code, so that we don't have to type the same information over and over.
 Here's an example:
 ```csharp